 The organising body is Feldenkrais Aotearoa New Zealand Ltd (FANZ) which ran the accredited programmes Feldenkrais Training NZ4 in Wellington NZ 2009-2013 and NZ5 in Auckland 2015-2019..

-The accrediting body for FPTPs is The Australian Training and Accreditation Board (AusTAB), a standing committee of the Australian Feldenkrais Guild (AFG).
+The accrediting body for FPTPs is The Australasian Training and Accreditation Board (AusTAB), a standing committee of the Australian Feldenkrais Guild (AFG).

 Four TABs, being AusTAB, NATAB (the Americas) DeTAB (Germany) and EuroTAB, accredit trainings and moderate policy worldwide.
 This maintains consistency and ensures that graduation from a TAB accredited programme is a truly international qualification.